trevorsandy/lpub3d/_includes/README.md

 :--------------------------------------|:-------------------------------------------------------------------------------------------
 [![GPLv3-logo][gplv3-logo]][lgplv3-url]|LPub3D is available for free under the [GNU Public License version 3.0 (GPLv3)][lgplv3-url].

-### Disclaimer
+### Disclaimers
-LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this application.
+LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this application.<br>
+TENTE® is a construction game owned by Educa-Borrás SA which does not sponsor, authorize or endorse this application.<br>
+VEX IQ® is a trademarks or service mark of Innovation First International, Inc, which does not sponsor, authorize or endorse this application.

 ### Documents
  - [LPub3D Metacommands][docs-lpub3d-meta]